soft-eng-practicum/soft-eng-practicum.github.io/_projects/internships/sp25/SatisfeedDataAnalyticsApp/index.md

 - thumb-flyer-GGCMaps.png

 project_key: "satisfeed-dashboard"
-sponsor_key: [ "satisfeed", "cengiz-gunay", "tirza-leader" ]
+sponsor_key: [ "satisfeed", "cengiz-gunay", "tirza-leader", "anca-doloc-mihu" ]
 course_key: internships
 semester_key: sp25
 cohort: ""
 ---

-Detailed information about the {{ page.title }} development process.
+Our intern completed an initial version of the web portal that can parse Satisfeed’s existing data stores and produce an interactive analytics dashboard.
+The portal is already deployed, and we aim to deliver the product for testing in Fall 2025, so that we can continue improving it in later internship periods.

 <!-- lightgallery -->
 <script src="https://code.jquery.com/jquery-2.2.4.min.js"></script>